chinapedia/wikipedia.abstract.en/Page/Timeline_of_the_evolutionary_history_of_life.md

 Proterozoic Eon

-Endomembrane_system_diagram_en_(edit).svg endomembrane system and its components]] Ceratium_furca.jpg_]] Mikrofoto.de-Blepharisma_japonicum_15.jpg_, a free-living ciliated protozoan]] DickinsoniaCostata.jpg'', an iconic Ediacaran organism, displays the characteristic quilted appearance of Ediacaran enigmata.]]
+endomembrane system and its components]] _]] _, a free-living ciliated protozoan]] '', an iconic Ediacaran organism, displays the characteristic quilted appearance of Ediacaran enigmata.]]
 2500 Ma – 542 Ma.
 Contains the Palaeoproterozoic, Mesoproterozoic and Neoproterozoic eras.

   Date                                Event
   ----------------------------------- ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------